mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter3.md

 >
 > Don't worry about these rules for now, because we've already assembled a collection of utterances appropriate for our needs today.

 Before we get started, take a look at the utterances in the *training-language-model-data.txt* file.
-Here's a short except:
+Here's a short excerpt:

 ```
 ash's best friend should sit down